CodeAgony/wouter/README.md

 ## Acknowledgements

-Special thanks to [Katya Vakulenko](https://katyavakulenko.com/) for creating a project logo.
+Special thanks to [Katya Vakulenko](https://katyavakulenko.com/) for creating the project logo.